Anthem Medicare Supplement Review (2026): Cost, Pros & Cons

 Anthem Medicare Supplement Plan Types

-Anthem has a limited range of Medicare Supplement (Medigap) plans, carrying only four of the ten standardized options.
-They sell the most popular Plans F, G, and N as well as the less common Plan A. Each plan covers specific out-of-pocket expenses that Original Medicare doesn't pay:
+Anthem carries only four of the 10 standardized Medigap options.
+It sells Plans F, G and N, plus the less common Plan A. Each plan covers out-of-pocket costs that Original Medicare doesn't pay:

 • Plan F: Pays all Medicare cost-sharing, including Part B deductibles and excess charges.
 New Medicare beneficiaries can't buy Plan F as of 2020.